 Donald Trump’s election is the latest in a string of events showing popular discontent with current global political and economic models.
 We’ve seen this expressed in the Brexit vote and in concerns about immigration all across Europe.
 These local political reactions to global financial and economic conditions introduce a great deal of uncertainty into financial outcomes.

 Even in the early hours after the election, you could see the markets trying to process this uncertainty.
-On election night, S&P 500® futures were down 5%, at the trading limit.
-In the next trading session, U.S. stocks ran up more than 1%.
+On election night, S&P 500® futures were down 5 percent, at the trading limit.
+In the next trading session, U.S. stocks ran up more than 1 percent.

 We can highlight the uncertainty in a few ways.
 Among the potential economic benefits of a Trump presidency are lower taxes, less regulation, and greater fiscal spending on areas such as infrastructure.
 On the other hand, his campaign rhetoric suggests that renegotiating or canceling long-standing trade agreements is a possibility.